gloveboxes/Azure-Sphere-Learning-Path/Lab 2 - Send Telemetry from an Azure Sphere to Azure IoT Central/iot-central-lab-device.md

 ---

-## Switch back to Azure IoT Central Web Portal
+## Step 1: Switch back to Azure IoT Central Web Portal

 1. Select Devices from the side menu, then the **Azure Sphere** Device Template.
     ![](resources/iot-central-create-device.png)